 These narratives will go on to be developed further as part of the VVFA podcast series, launching autumn 2016, being developed by Andrew and Sitraka in collaboration with LA based artist Jasmin Blasco and online radio station ‘DubLab’.

 What does it mean to venture into the Very Very Far Away?
-VVFA is part of the Fabricating Fictions series of workshops and co-enquiries started by Andrew Friend and Sitraka Rakotoniaina in 2015 incorporating workshops with SPACE in London, and also across Europe in Paris, Berlin with the School of Ma, and with Arduino in Turin.
+VVFA is part of the Fabricating Fictions series of workshops and co-enquiries started by Andrew Friend and Sitraka Rakotoniaina in 2015 incorporating workshops with SPACE in London, and also across Europe in Paris, Berlin with the school of machines, making and make-believe, and with Officine Arduino LLC in Turin.